ITArchitect111/IT-Networking-Security-for-LAN/README.md

 - **4 Servers**
 - **End Devices**

-The use Configuration use was **Dynamic Host Configuration Protocol (DHCP)**, **Virtual Local Area Network(VLAN)**, **Open Shortest Path First(OSPF)** , **Hot STanbdy Routing Protocol(HSRP)**,and **Spanning Tree Protocol(STP)**, **File Transfer Protocol(FTP), **Hypertext Transfer Protocol Secure(HTTPS)**, **Simple Mail Transfer Protocol(SMTP)**, **Post Office Protocol(POP)**,"Port Address Translation(PAT)**, **Access List**, **Secret Shell(SSH)**, **Network Time Protocol(NTP)**, and **Domain Name System(DNS)**.
+The use Configuration use was **Dynamic Host Configuration Protocol (DHCP)**, **Virtual Local Area Network(VLAN)**, **Open Shortest Path First(OSPF)** , **Hot STanbdy Routing Protocol(HSRP)**,and **Spanning Tree Protocol(STP)**, **File Transfer Protocol(FTP), **Hypertext Transfer Protocol Secure(HTTPS)**, **Simple Mail Transfer Protocol(SMTP)**, **Post Office Protocol(POP)**,"Port Address Translation(PAT)**, **Access List**, **Secret Shell(SSH)**, and **Domain Name System(DNS)**.
 Designed and simulated using **Cisco Packet Tracer**, this setup is ideal for Implementing the past projects in real life topology or infrastructure.

 ---

 ## Project Objectives
-- Design and Implement an Enterprise Network Topology to develop a complete and scalable network infrastructure integrating routers, switches, servers, and end devices that emulate a real-world enterprise environment.
+- Design and Implement an Enterprise Network Topology to develop a complete and scalable network infrastructure integrating routers, switches, firewall, servers, and end devices that emulate a real-world enterprise environment.
-- Implement Dynamic IP Addressing using DHCP to automate IP address assignment across all network segments except for Server VLAN, minimizing manual configuration and IP conflicts.
+- Implement Dynamic IP Addressing using DHCP to automate IP address assignment across all network segments for LAN, minimizing manual configuration and IP conflicts.
-- Segment Network using VLANs To separate departments (Front Desk, Management, Server Room, CEO Office, etc.) into logical networks, improving security, manageability, and performance.
+- Segment Network using VLANs To separate departments (Accounting, HR, and Marketing) into logical networks, improving security, manageability, and performance.
-- Ensure Redundancy and Load Balancing with HSRP and LACP to maintain continuous network availability and optimize link utilization through Hot Standby Router Protocol (HSRP) and Link Aggregation Control Protocol (LACP).
 - Optimize Routing through OSPF to establish efficient dynamic routing between routers, ensuring fast convergence and optimal path selection.
 - Enhance Network Security and Remote Access using SSH and ACLs to secure administrative access through encrypted remote sessions (SSH) and restrict unauthorized traffic via Access Control Lists (ACL).
+- Set ACLs per VLAN where, Accounting can only access accounting.itserver.ph, HR can only access hr.itserver.ph, and Marketing can only access marketing.itserver.ph and each HTTP per vlan cant access outside.
+- Set up Outside Server for extension using itserver.ph as Extension for Internal DNS servers.
 - Implement Network Services for Enterprise Operations to deploy essential services such as:
-- DNS for domain resolution
-- FTP/HTTP/HTTPS for web and file sharing
-- NTP for synchronized time management
+- Enable FTP with roles per VLAN Department where users can share and download files base on their roles in FTP Server.
-- Email (SMTP/POP) for communication
+- Email (SMTP/POP) for communication.
-- Integrate VoIP Telephony System To establish IP-based voice communication within departments using Cisco IP Phones and Call Manager (Telephony Server).
 - Apply PAT for Internet Connectivity to allow multiple internal devices to access external networks securely using Port Address Translation.
-- Ensure Loop-Free Network through STP to prevent broadcast storms and redundant path loops using Spanning Tree Protocol across switch networks.
-- Simulate Real-World ISP Connection to connect the enterprise network to the Internet through an ISP cloud and modem, emulating a complete WAN setup.
 - Evaluate Network Performance and Reliability to test and verify connectivity, redundancy, routing efficiency, and service availability under simulated conditions.
 ---